-Review the following requirements, considerations, and factors of most small business loans before you apply:
+Review the following requirements, considerations, and factors of most loan types before you apply.

 Your desired loan amount and purpose

-One of the first things you’ll need to consider is how much money you need and why you need it.
+One of the first things you’ll need to consider is how much business funding you need and why you need it.
 The first rule of thumb: You shouldn’t borrow any more than what you need to complete your project.

 Nailing down this number, or at least a close approximation of what you need, is important for two reasons.
 One, the amount you need will help dictate what loan product you’ll pursue.
 Not every loan option is suitable for the same amount of money.

 Second, lenders need to know how much funding you want.
-Many applications will ask for a business plan or other documents that show you have a vision for your money, and aren’t just taking on their funding for vague business costs.
+Many small business loan applications will ask for a business plan or other documents that show you have a vision for your money, and aren’t just taking on their funding for vague business costs.

 The different factors that affect your application

-A multitude of factors affects what loan products and terms you’re eligible for.
-And although there is no set criteria across the industry, the factors considered are mostly the same, give or take a few variables. `
+A multitude of factors affect what loan products and terms you’re eligible for.
+And although there is no set criteria across the industry, the factors considered are mostly the same, give or take a few variables. `.

 When applying for a loan, you should be aware of how the following affects your application:

-- Personal credit score: A strong personal credit score (700 or above) is an excellent indicator of whether you can qualify for a traditional loan.
-(Though loans for business owners with bad credit are available.)
+- Personal credit score: Even though you’re not applying for a personal loan, A strong personal credit report (700 or above) is an excellent indicator of whether you can qualify for a traditional loan.
+(Though loans for business owners with bad credit are available.).

 - Business credit score: Your business has a score as well–and the longer you’ve demonstrated a history of responsible business decisions, the better.